BigMurph619/Monomon/README.md

 [Setup Guide Found Here](https://github.com/TakeJoshyy/TheMurphVerse/blob/main/setup.md)

-ALL versions of Murphmon use their own patch, RNQS file, and specific randomizer versions.
+ALL versions of Monomon use their own patch, RNQS file, and specific randomizer versions.
 Refer to the link above for setup of Murphmon.

-The Murphmon patch includes Quality of life enhancements developed by DrMaple and encounter rate/Safari Fishing changes developed by BigMurph619.
+The Monomon patch includes Quality of life enhancements developed by DrMaple and encounter rate/Safari Fishing changes developed by BigMurph619.

 Notable Settings:

     -Catch Rates are set to 100%
-    -Gym Leaders are give 4 additional Pokemon -Opponents all have useful, consumable held items.
-    -Opponents all have 'Smart' AI (Built into the patch for each game.
+    -Gym Leaders are give 3 additional Pokemon -Opponents all have 'Smart' AI (Built into the patch for each game.
     -All Pokemon, items, level up moves, move tutors, and abilities are randomized.
     -Perish Song is removed